MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 #### Data access logic testing

-A microservice has at most two dependency types, other microservices or backing services (e.g. database).
+A microservice has at most two dependency types, other microservices or infrastructure components (e.g. database).
 The data access logic shields the business logic from the technical details of underlying implementations and therefore it needs to be subject to traditional unit tests as well.

 In general following scenarions are subject to tests: